-One other factor that has taken Domino’s to a spot of bother is the growth of Pizza Hut.
-Pizza Hut might not have such a big customer base in India as Domino’s but its idea is a lot different that Domino’s.
-While Domino’s boasts being a quick service restaurant, Pizza Hut, on the other hand, offers a casual dining experience combined with thee food that everyone loves, Pizza!
-Pizza Hut is a now also offering neck-to-neck competition to Domino’s by releasing BOGO offers and other such discounts.
+One other factor that took Domino’s India to a spot of bother was the growth of Pizza Hut.
+Pizza Hut might not have such a big customer base in India as Domino’s but its idea is a lot different than Domino’s.
+While Domino’s boasts being a quick service restaurant, Pizza Hut, on the other hand, offers a casual dining experience combined with the food that everyone loves, Pizza!
+Pizza Hut is now also offering neck-to-neck competition to Domino’s by releasing BOGO offers and other such discounts.

-With the increase in prices all around, Domino’s has seen a quality depression to cater to the needs of the customers without increasing the prices and this has put them in a spot of bother.
-The decrease in quality hasn’t been well received by customers and many people have shifted to other joints to fulfill their pizza needs.
-Dominos even tries to innovate and has brought many new lines of pizzas, including the Chef’s Wonder pizzas which failed miserably, thus pushing Domino’s further into the abyss.
-Their newest addition, the Burger Pizza has not been able to impress the customers, thus keeping Domino’s still off-track.
+With the increase in prices all around, Domino’s India saw a depression in the quality.
+The decrease in quality wasn’t well received by customers and many people shifted to other joints to fulfil their pizza needs.
+Domino’s even tried to innovate and has brought many new lines of pizzas, including the Chef’s Wonder pizzas which failed miserably, thus pushing Domino’s further into the abyss.
+The addition of the Burger Pizza was not been able to impress the customers, thus keeping Domino’s still off-track.